×

 RegulationRegulated as a funeral plan by the FCARegulated as life insurance by the FCA and PRA

-Risk of shortfallNo shortfall, services covered in full according to the planIf used for funeral costs, life insurance may not cover everything if prices have gone up
+Risk of shortfallServices included in the plan are delivered as set out in the plan termsIf used for funeral costs, life insurance may not cover everything if prices have gone up

-Peace of mindEverything is arranged and paid for in advanceFamily must arrange the funeral and manage costs
+Peace of mindFuneral arrangements are set out and paid for in advance according to the planFamily must arrange the funeral and manage costs

 This highlights the key difference between the two.
-British Seniors provides life insurance rather than a funeral plan, offering flexibility in how the payout is used but less certainty if your goal is to specifically cover funeral costs.
+British Seniors provides life insurance rather than a funeral plan, offering flexibility in how the payout is used but less certainty if your goal is specifically to cover funeral costs.

 How do funeral plans work?